alexyuen/HTML-Parser-for-Mafia/README.md

 Unvoting is optional.
 Players do not need to unvote before voting for someone else.

-The application will count all the **bolded** votes and display a talley.
+The application will count all the **bolded** votes and display a tally.

 # Usage (advanced): #